Overview

 options available to IPG Advisors customers is limited.

-Payment of Referral Fees to Solicitors
+Payment of Referral Fees to Promoters

 clients to the Firm.
 There is no differential in the fees charged to the client by IPG Advisors